 Withdrawals or surrenders may be subject to contingent deferred sales charges.
 Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty, sometimes referred to as an additional income tax.
 Withdrawals, other than from IRAs or employer retirement plans, are deemed to be gains out first for tax purposes.
 Withdrawals reduce the account value and the living and/or death benefits.

 Understanding the costs associated with the Prudential Defined Income Variable Annuity

 The annual fee for the Prudential Defined Income VA is 1.10%, plus an additional benefit fee of 0.80% for a total annual fee of 1.90%.
 We reserve the right to increase the benefit fee up to a maximum of 1.50% at any time on or after the 7th annuity anniversary on existing contracts.
+Please see the prospectus for additional information.
 This would increase the total annual product charge to a maximum of 2.60%.
 Note: There is also an additional fee for the AST Multi-Sector Fixed Income Portfolio.

 What do I need to consider when investing in the Prudential Defined Income VA?

 Fixed income investments are subject to risk, including credit and interest rate

 risk.
 Because of these risks, a subaccount's share value may fluctuate.
 If interest

 rates rise, bond prices usually decline.
 If interest rates decline, bond prices

 An investment in an exchange-traded fund involves risks similar to those of investing